matteosimonetti99/Tesi_magistrale/readme.txt

 docker build -t diagbp .

-To run with Docker (substitute the paths): docker run -it --rm -v "AbsolutePathOfTheFolderWithBpmnFiles:/app/bpmn_input_file_here" -v "AbsolutePathOfTheFolderWhereToSaveLogFiles:/app/logs" diagbp
+To run with Docker (substitute the paths): docker run -it --rm -v "AbsolutePathOfTheFolderWithBpmnFiles:/app/bpmn_input_file_here" -v "AbsolutePathOfTheFolderWhereToSaveLogFiles:/app/logs" [-v "AbsolutePathOfTheFolderWithConfigFile:/app/json"] diagbp

 Example run:
 docker run -it --rm -v "D:\User\Documents\GitHub\Tesi_magistrale\bpmn_input_file_here:/app/bpmn_input_file_here" -v "D:\User\Documents\GitHub\Tesi_magistrale\logs:/app/logs" diagbp

+The config file is optional and for advanced usage.
+If used, the config file needs to be called "diagbp.json" and it must contain what is contained in the diagbp tag in the bpmn file